Project Betwixt

 2. Enemy and Boss Design: Designed and documented different enemy behavior to give varied enemy encounters.

-• Took over the Narrative Design role and rewrote the narrative setting and designed narrative systems in collaboration with UI programmer.
+• Took over the Narrative Design role and rewrote the narrative setting and designed narrative systems in collaboration with the UI programmer.

 1. Dialogue System: Designed and iterated a dialogue system after implementation which included row based camera behavior which could either do camera cuts or camera movements depending on chosen parameter.